We don’t support this browser anymore.

 This move makes sense to us.
 The Ice Cream business always looked like the odd one out compared to other product lines, and it’s been struggling for growth.

 There are specific pockets where improvement's needed.
-The number of products winning market share is falling, now at 37% on a rolling 12-month basis and a specific area of concern for investors and management.
-Lower margin products are being removed and consumers are favouring price areas that Unilever doesn't want to operate in.
-The expectation is for trends to improve again and for that figure to push back toward 50% over the medium term.
-We're inclined to agree, but it's something worth keeping an eye on.
+The number of products winning market share remained broadly flat at 37% on a rolling 12-month basis last we heard.
+Some slowdown was to be expected as lower-margin products are being removed and consumers are favouring price areas that Unilever doesn't want to operate in.
+The expectation is for that to push back toward 50% over the medium term, and with volumes growing faster than the market in the most recent quarter, it does look like share improved.

-All in, there are clear signs that the new management team are making progress and Unilever remains a quality business with attractive fundamentals.
+All in, there are very clear signs that the new management team are making progress and Unilever remains a quality business with attractive fundamentals.
 If it can deliver on planned cost cuts and spin-off Ice Cream without causing too much damage, then achieving mid-single-digit sales growth is on the cards.
-The valuation isn’t too demanding, but we still think it’ll take time before we see a material rerating.
+The valuation isn’t too demanding, but this turnaround is still in its early days and there are no guarantees.

 Unilever key facts